melezhik/swat/swat-advocacy.md

 Ok, to test a framework I need some "posterchild" application built with it.
 To test a plugin used in a web framework I still need to have an application using such a plugin.

-So swat tests your software ( plugins, modules, frameworks ) through web application context.
+So swat tests your software ( plugins, modules, frameworks ) through the web application context.

 It is somewhat closer to real life than unit testing.
 As end users of your software always use it in _context_.
-One use web framework to build up a specific web application, or use some plugin to gain some functionality inside again some web application and so on.
+One use web framework to build up a specific web application, or use some plugin to gain some functionality inside some web application and so on.

 So in swat approach application acts like _adapter_ to test some piece of software API.

+#  Links for further reading on swat and related software

+* [Doing testing in a swat way](https://github.com/melezhik/swat/blob/master/intro.md) - Some explabation in swat driven aproach in web application development and testing

+* [Sparrow](https://github.com/melezhik/sparrow) - easy way to manage shareable swat test suites

+* [SparrowHub])(https://sparrowhub.org) - central repository of swat test suites

+* [CPANParty](http://swatpm.org/cpanparty) - examples of swat test suites for existed CPAN modules

+* [continuous integration using sparrow tool chain](http://blogs.perl.org/users/melezhik/2016/03/continuous-integration-using-sparrow-tool-chain.html) - described how to use swat in QA automation and CI pipeline.

 # Conclusion

 There more things related to swat echo system left uncovered in this post.